 Digital Signal Processing is the process of representing signals in a discrete mathematical sequence of numbers and analyzing, modifying, and extracting the information contained in the signal by carrying out algorithmic operations and processing on the signal.

 - The first step is to get an electrical signal.
 The transducer (in our case, a microphone) converts sound into an electrical signal.
 You can use any transducer depending upon the case.

 - Once you have an analog electrical signal, we pass it through an operational amplifier (Op-Amp) to condition the analog signal.
 Basically, we amplify the signal.
 Or limit it to protect the next stages.

 - The anti-aliasing filter is an essential step in the conversion of analog to a digital signal.
 It is a low-pass filter.
 Meaning, it allows frequencies up to a certain threshold to pass.
 It attenuates all frequencies above this threshold.
 These unwanted frequencies make it difficult to sample an analog signal.

 - The next stage is a simple analog-to-digital converter (ADC).
 This unit takes in analog signals and outputs a stream of binary digits.

 - The heart of the system is the digital signal processor.
-These days we use VLSI chips (even ULSI) to make digital signal processors.
-These processors have high-speeds, high data throughputs, and dedicated instruction sets.
+These days we use CMOS chips (even ULSI) to make digital signal processors.
+In fact, modern processors, like the Cortex M4 have DSP units built inside the SoC.
+These processor units have high-speed, high data throughputs, and dedicated instruction sets.